RetroDECK/ES-DE/INSTALL.md

 ## Building on macOS

 EmulationStation for macOS is built using Clang/LLVM which is the default compiler for this operating system.
 It's pretty straightforward to build software on this OS.
-Although it's a quite bizarre Unix variant, it is still a proper system with good toolchains.
-The main deficiency (apart from a very strange user interface) is that there is no package manager and you need to register an account to install software from the App Store.
+Although it's a bizarre Unix variant, it is still a proper system with good tools.
+The main deficiency (apart from a quite strange user interface) is that there is no package manager and you need to register an account to install software from the App Store.
 There are several third party package managers though, and the use of one of them, _Homebrew_, is detailed below.

 **Setting up the build tools:**